BelloYaovi/Tailwind-Traders-Dashboard/README.md

+Tailwind Traders Executive Dashboard – Capstone Project (Aug 2025) An end-to-end Power BI data analytics solution for Tailwind Traders, developed as part of a capstone project.

+Dataset:

+Source data included three Excel files: sales.xlsx, purchases.xlsx, and countries.xlsx.

+Additional instructions were followed to retrieve and integrate currency exchange rate data for financial standardization.

+Key Features:

+Data cleansing and modeling across multiple sources.

+Advanced reporting using DAX for aggregated sales and purchase insights.

+Executive dashboard with real-time alerts and report subscriptions to support decision-making.

 As part of a comprehensive Capstone project, I contributed to building a robust, end-to-end data analytics solution for Tailwind Traders.
 This project was delivered in three progressive phases, each building upon the last to transform raw data into actionable insights for business decision-makers.

 Phase 1: Data Preparation and Modeling